shailenn/Battleship/README.md

 Basically in coding I have used a function to Play the game , How to Play Instruction and Quit

+A list and tuple are used for the ship storing at the backend.

 For Graphical Interface Tkinter has been used to provide Buttons, Label, MessageBox.